Hypervalent organoiodine compounds

 Unlike its lighter congeners, the halogen iodine forms a number of stable organic compounds, in which iodine exhibits higher formal oxidation states than −1 or coordination number exceeding 1.
-These are the hypervalent organoiodines, often called iodanes after the IUPAC rule used to name them.
+These are loosely termed the hypervalent organoiodines (strictly, this requires an electron count exceeding 8 around iodine and the presence of a carbon–iodine covalent bond).
+More generally, these iodine compounds are called iodanes, as covalent derivatives of iodine (of any type) are referred to in IUPAC nomenclature.

 These iodine compounds are hypervalent because the iodine atom formally contains in its valence shell more than the 8 electrons required for the octet rule.
 Hypervalent iodine oxyanions are known for oxidation states +1, +3, +5, and +7; organic analogues of these moieties are known for each oxidation state except +7.

 In terms of chemical behavior, λ^{3} and λ^{5}iodanes are generally oxidizing and/or electrophilic species.
 They have been widely applied towards those ends in organic synthesis.

 Nomenclature

 Several different naming conventions are in use for the hypervalent organoiodines.

-All begin with nonstandard formal charge assignments.
-In iodane chemistry, carbon is considered more electronegative than iodine, despite the Pauling electronegativities of those respective atoms.
+All begin with oxidation state assignments using a slightly non-standard convention.
+In iodane chemistry, carbon is considered more electronegative than iodine, despite the commonly given Pauling electronegativities of those respective atoms.
 Thus iodobenzene (C6H5I) is an iodine(I) compound, (dichloroiodo)benzene (C6H5ICl2) and iodosobenzene (C6H5IO) iodine(III) compounds, and iodoxybenzene (C6H5IO2) an iodine(V) compound.

 With that convention in place, IUPAC names assume complete electron transfer.
-Thus when iodine is ligated to an organic residue and two Lewis acids, it is in the +3 oxidation state and the corresponding compound is a λ^{3}iodane.
+Thus when iodine is ligated to an organic residue and two electronegative groups, it is in the +3 oxidation state and the corresponding compound is a λ^{3}iodane.
 A compound with iodine(V) would be a λ^{5}iodane, and a hypothetical iodine(VII)containing compound would be a λ^{7}iodane.
-Organyl-iodine ethers, a kind of λ^{3}iodane, are sometimes called organic hypoiodites.
+A compound of type ROI (e.g., CH_{3}COOI), formally a λ^{1}iodane, is sometimes called an organic hypoiodite (high oxidation state iodine, although these compounds are not organoiodine [no C–I bond] and neither hypervalent nor hypercoordinate).

 Alternatively, the hypervalent iodines can be classified using neutral electron counting.
 Iodine itself contains 7 valence electrons, and, in a monovalent iodane such as iodobenzene (C6H5I), the phenyl ligand donates one additional electron to give a completed octet.
 In a λ^{3}iodane, each X-type ligand donates an additional electron, for 10 in total; the result is a decet structure.
 Similarly, many λ^{5}iodanes are dodecet molecules, and hypothetical λ^{7}iodanes are tetradecet molecules.
 As with other hypervalent compounds, NXL notation can be used to describe the formal electron count of iodanes, in which N stands for the number of electrons around the central atom X (in this case iodine), and L is the total number of ligand bonds with X. Thus, λ^{3}iodanes can be described as 10I3 compounds, λ^{5}iodanes as 12I5 compounds, and hypothetical λ^{7}iodanes as 14I7 compounds.